Shicheng-Guo/Shicheng-Guo.Github.io/_posts/2017-01-01-Science-Writing-Guidelines-And-Guidance.md

 4. keep the contents lives up to the nut graf otherwise the reader will be feeling be cheated.
 5. no mind-reading required
 6. no ships in bottles
+7. prepare a poster and prepare a PPT-presentation will help you make the manuscript better.
+8. therefore, when you finish your manuscript, prepare a poster and slices as soon as possibile.

 * All the figures are only used for non-profit education. reminding me if infrigement happens.